 The women whose stories are documented in this book went through pregnancy when it was known as confinement.
 Rather than show pride in their pregnancy, many had to hide all evidence of a bump.
 Few even discussed their experiences.
 And no one complained.

 "We just had to get on with it.
-There was no choice," said a woman who raised three children when most working class homes still had outdoor toilets and no hot-water plumbing.
+There was no choice," said a woman who raised three children when most working class homes still had outdoor toilets.

 Dorothy (1940): I had a pretty good first pregnancy.
 I was just over 5 foot 1 inch and so carried the baby forward and quite high.
 I was uncomfortable but being a farmer's wife, I had plenty to do and kept going well until the first niggling pains came along.
 My husband drove me the 20 miles to the Radcliffe Maternity Hospital in Oxford. ...after a lot of pushing and struggling on my part, they put me to sleep... when I came to in the early hours of the morning, the night sister told me that I had a boy.
 I was thrilled to bits...He had a very pointed head because of the forceps that were used to pull him out, but it became more normal after a few weeks. ...I felt as though someone had twisted all my tender parts.
 It took at least three months before I could go to the lavatory in the comfort.